landon9720/reddhead/README.md

 ## reddhead

 Reddhead provides a Scala abstraction over Reddit web services.
 Reddhead makes it simple to write programs that consume data from the Reddit front page and subreddits, including article comments and other metadata.
+The intent is to provide an abstraction that is type safe and conforms to idiomatic functional programing style.

-Brainstem uses [Spray]() and [Akka]().
+Reddhead uses [Spray]() and [Akka]().
 Akka provides asynchronous messaging, and Spray provides a REST client built on top of Akka.
 [TimerBasedThrottler]() is used to throttle web service calls [in accordance with Reddit's rules]().

 Model classes provide typed abstractions over Reddit JSON objects.
-See `model.scala`.
+See [`model.scala`](https://github.com/landon9720/reddhead/blob/master/src/main/scala/kuhn/model.scala).

-API's and use cases methods are also provided.
-See `api.scala`.
+APIs provide abstractions over Reddit queries and use cases.
+See [`api.scala`](https://github.com/landon9720/reddhead/blob/master/src/main/scala/kuhn/api.scala).

+The [`Console`](https://github.com/landon9720/reddhead/blob/master/src/main/scala/kuhn/Console.scala) class demonstrates how to create the environment and use the API.

 ## getting started

 Clone this git repo.

-Examine `Console.scala`.
+Examine [`Console.scala`](https://github.com/landon9720/reddhead/blob/master/src/main/scala/kuhn/Console.scala).
 Uncomment the use case you want to test.
 Run with `sbt run`.

 I have been having memory issues with SBT.
-I am experimenting with setting `export SBT_OPTS='-XX:MaxPermSize=512m -Xms512m -Xmx512m'`.
+I am experimenting with `export SBT_OPTS='-XX:MaxPermSize=512m -Xms512m -Xmx512m'`.

 ## use cases